 Referral: This final phase would be recommending a program, treatment, or counselor to the person.
 It would also depend on the results of the previous steps.

 Who Conducts These Evaluations?

 Usually, these procedures are conducted by trained professionals.
-However, the screening phase of the process is now often done online as well.
-People responsible for it are usually licensed professionals in the human behavior area.
+However, the screening phase of the process can be completed online as well.
+People responsible for these are usually licensed professionals that specialize in understanding human behavior.
 Social workers, psychiatrists, therapists, nurses, doctors, and psychologists are a few examples.

 It is also not uncommon for there to be a physical examination or a drug test in the process.
 Although they are focused on questionnaires, these are extra steps to better understand someone’s condition.
 However, each phase has its own requirements and procedures to be followed.

 The purpose of the screening phase is to find whether or not there is a condition to be treated.
 It also helps in finding if the person is at risk even if they haven’t developed a disorder yet.
 Screening is in no way meant to diagnose a person, but it is supposed to find if there’s a problem to begin with.